Shivdutta/ERA2-Session13/README.md

 # Set transformations for training and test dataset
 model.set_transforms(train_set_transforms, test_set_transforms)
 ```
 ### Learning Rate Finder

-- LRFinder is used to find the best and optimal learning rate intially
+- The LRFinder is employed to determine the optimal initial learning rate.
-- One Cycle Policy is used to modify learning rate during training phase
+- Subsequently, the One Cycle Policy adjusts the learning rate during the training phase.
-- A value of `5.38E-02` is taken as maximum learning rate
+- The maximum learning rate is set to 5.38E-02."

 ![](Data/lr_finder.png)

 ### Training Configuration

-- `LearningRateMonitor` This is from PyTorch Lightning module and it is used to monitor learning rate during training
+- The LearningRateMonitor from the PyTorch Lightning module is utilized to track the learning rate throughout the training process.
-- `ModelCheckpoint` This is from PyTorch Lightning module and it is used to save the model during training based on the validation loss
-- `ModelSummary` from PyTorch Lightning module is used to detailed print the network summary
+- The ModelCheckpoint module is employed to save the model during training based on the validation loss.
+ModelSummary, also from the PyTorch Lightning module, is utilized to print a detailed summary of the network architecture.
-- `Trainer` This is from PyTorch Lightning module and it is used to to train the model
+- Lastly, the Trainer from the PyTorch Lightning module is used to facilitate the training of the model."

 ```python
 # Monitor Learning rate while training to verify correct implementation of One cycle policy